in top 5%

 UC Santa Barbara

-Don’t overlook that many on this list are frequently used as “safety” schools but have higher numbers than many of the universities that are often preferred.
+Don’t overlook that most on this list are frequently used as “safety” schools but have higher numbers than many of the universities that are often preferred.

-So if your very bright, hard-working son or daughter has to “settle for” Boston University because they were turned down by Harvard and MIT, point out to them that they’ll have more top 5% math students at BU than at the other two universities combined, both of which are among the most selective on the planet.
+So if your very bright, hard-working son or daughter has to “settle for” Boston University because they were turned down by Harvard and MIT, point out to them that they’ll have more top 5% math students in their freshman class at BU than they would have had at either of the other two universities, both of which are among the most selective on the planet.

 University of Maryland College Park

 You get the point.
-Schools that are a bit–or perhaps even quite a bit–less selective than those your kids may have as their number one choices will have many students who are just as bright and hard-working as they are.
-Whether it’s UCLA, UC Santa Barbara or the University of Washington instead of Stanford or CalTech; the University of Texas instead of Rice; or Florida, Georgia or Georgia Tech instead of Emory; the notion that attending a slightly less selective school means going to college somewhere that there won’t be lots of other students who match up well with you intellectually is simply not true.
+Schools that are a bit–or perhaps even quite a bit–less selective than those your kids may have as their number one choice will have many students who are just as bright and hard-working as they are.
+Whether it’s UC Santa Barbara or the University of Washington instead of Stanford; the University of Texas instead of Rice; Ohio State, Illinois or Indiana instead of Vanderbilt, Northwestern or Notre Dame; or Florida, Georgia or Georgia Tech instead of Duke; the notion that attending a slightly less selective school means going to college somewhere that there won’t be lots of other students who match up well with you intellectually is simply not true.

 With regard to the ability level of their students, the distance between the most selective colleges and those just behind them in selectivity is nowhere near as great as many people think.
-And the same goes for the distance between that level and the next level below it.
+And the same is true all the way down the list of selectivity to those who except everyone who applies.

 It’s a continuum with significantly overlapping layers, not a pyramid with discrete steps.

 ‘Safety’ schools know what to do with extremely capable students.
-Their top students, those who in many cases applied to and barely missed being admitted to one of the most highly selective colleges, need classes that are taught at a level that challenges them.
+Their top students, those who in many cases applied to and barely missed being admitted to a more highly selective college, need classes that are taught at a level that challenges them.
 And they get them.

 How do we know this?